 When livestock eats this hay, it causes severe burning.

-Horses, cattle and other livestock that eat hay containing dead blister beetles can be severely poisoned and may even die.
+Horses, cattle and other livestock eating hay containing dead blister beetles can be severely poisoned and may even die.

 The toxin causes severe irritation of the mouth, throat and digestive system.
 Blistering of these sensitive tissues can be rapid and severe.